stefonarch/LXQt-Wayland-files/README.md

 ### lxqt-panel

-`lxqt-panel` can be started if no "Desktop switcher" is present in its configuration file.
-Recommended is `lxqt-panel -c /path/to/alternative/panel.conf`.
+`lxqt-panel` starts if no "Desktop switcher" plugin is present in its configuration file.
+Recommended is using `lxqt-panel -c /path/to/alternative/panel.conf`.
 Positioning, taskbar and a few other plugins do not work.
-For a working configuration with a replacement for kbindicator see  `lxqt-wayland/panel.conf`.
+For a working configuration with a replacement for kbindicator-plugin see  `lxqt-wayland/panel.conf`.

+* Window rules needed:
-* Window rule needed for position 0 0; only top and left panels are usable.
+  * position 0 0; # only top and left panels are usable.
+  * Sticky|pin (on all desktops)
+  * stay on top
+  * No border/title
-* Smaller with than 100% can lead to issues
+* Smaller width than 100% can lead to issues
 * Usable in sway, hyrpland, kwin_wayland and wayfire
 * custom command plugin can show/use commands from `hyprctl` and `swaymsg`, like display workspace name/switch.
 * Panel volume popup opens at 0,0 (already fixed in git)
+* Space on screen can be reserved by `panelspace.py` on hyprland, sway and wayfire; a full version is `lxqt-panel-loader.py` which reads it's width from `panel.conf`, reserves the space needed on top and starts the panel.

 ### Yatbfw